AminaKhadijaB/Biodiversity-Credits-for-Conservation/README.md

 - ✅ Balance checks for all transfers
 - ✅ Trade status validation
 - ✅ Input validation for all parameters
+- ✅ Batch transfer validation for total amounts and atomic updates

 ## 🌍 Environmental Impact